OpenRiskNet/notebooks/README.md

 A collection of Jupyter and Squonk notebooks developed for and with the [OpenRiskNet VRE](https://home.prod.openrisknet.org/).

-As far as I know, folowing case studies also have their own repositories at gitlab:
+Following case studies also have their own repositories at gitlab:
 1. https://gitlab.com/bayjan/openrisknet_magkoufopoulou
 2. https://gitlab.com/bayjan/openrisknet_sysgroup